-Once I began teaching, those summer vacations meant Allen (my husband) and I could skip down to Mexico or Guatemala to research indigenous cultures.
+Once I began teaching, those summer vacations meant Allen (my husband) and I could skip down to Mexico or Guatemala to research indigenous cultures -- to study and to dream.
 These side trips were rewarded with teaching assignments in Latin American Literature, African literature, and finally, Intro to Humanities, a year-long class which allowed me to dabble into pre-historic cultures, through the Greeks and Romans, the dark and middle ages, Romanticism, the Industrial Revolution, the Scientific Revolution, and modernity with all its rocks, punk and otherwise.

 The Humanities class gave us just the right excuse to go on sabbatical, an eight-month study tour of Egypt, Israel, Turkey, Greece, Italy, France, and England, with a month in each country.
 Unforgettable.

-Standing Stones enabled us to spend two months in Scotland (the Orkneys, Inverness, and Edinburgh).
+Standing Stones enabled us to spend two months in Scotland (the Orkney Islands, Inverness, and Edinburgh).
 Every library we visited gave me a library card; I am forever grateful for Scottish generosity and their commitment to literacy.

 Standing Stones also won second place in historical fiction (2010) at the Pacific Northwest Writers literary contest.
-I'm currently seeking representation while researching and writing Years of Stone, and dreaming of a two-month trip to Tasmania.
+Years of Stone placed in the quarter finals of the Amazon Breakthrough Novel Award competition (2014).